Steve Eaves

-He lives in the village of Rhiwlas, near Bethesda in the county of Gwynedd, North Wales.
-He has five children, two sons and three daughters.

-Eaves' eldest daughter, Lleuwen, is an accomplished jazz singer, musician and composer.
-She has released a number of acclaimed albums, including a jazz re-working of Welsh Revivalist hymns, Duw a Ŵyr, Penmon, and award-winning Tân, which includes compositions in both Welsh and Breton.
+Eaves' eldest daughter, Lleuwen, is an accomplished jazz singer, musician and composer in both Welsh and Breton.
 His youngest daughter, Manon Steffan Ros, is the author of over twenty children's books and three novels for adults, all in Welsh.
-Her award-winning novel Blasu has been translated (by the author) into English, under the title of The Seasoning.
-She is twice winner of the Drama Medal for playwrights at the National Eisteddfod of Wales and won the Prose Medal in 2018.
-In June 2017 she won the prestigious Tir na n-Og Award for the 3rd time, primary school category, presented by the Welsh Books Council to honour the year's best Welsh-language book.

 Eaves also works as an independent language planning consultant, focussing on the revitalization of Welsh.
 He holds two doctorates.
 The first is an honorary doctorate of the Open University (D.U., Open), awarded in 2014 in recognition of his ‘exceptional contribution to Welsh language and culture.’
 The second is a PhD awarded by Cardiff University in 2015 for a thesis in Welsh, arguing for the key role of 'critical linguistic awareness' in the inclusive model of language planning currently pursued according to public policy in Wales.